anomasahar/Python-Projects/README.md

 ## Projects
 Here’s a brief list of the projects included in this repository:

-- **Calculator**: A simple command-line calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+- [Calculator](01-Calculator): A simple command-line calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.

-    It's designed to demonstrate basic programming concepts such as functions and user input handling.
-- **Project 2**: Description of the second project.
-- **Project 3**: Description of the third project.
-- **And so on...**
+- [Guessing Game](02-GuessingGame): A command-line game where the player tries to guess a randomly generated number within a set range.

 Each project folder contains its own README file with detailed instructions and explanations.